MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/avoid-running-as-root-in-containers.md

 ---
 # Security best practices: avoid running as root in Containers

-It's not recommended to run as root user inside containers due security considerations.
+It isn't recommended to run as root user inside containers due security considerations.
 To run the container with nonroot user, specify the `securityContext`settings in the YAML file when you deploy pod or other Azure Kubernetes resources.

 **SecurityContext**